 Editor’s Note: Lionheart welcomes guest bloggers to write about topics aligned with our mission.
-If you would like to be considered for an upcoming guest blog, please contact us at: firstname.lastname@example.org The following post is posted from Theinnervoice84′s Blog.
+If you would like to be considered for an upcoming guest blog, please contact us at: firstname.lastname@example.org The following post is the second of three that will be posted from Theinnervoice84′s Blog.
 Many thanks for this insightful post. http://theinnervoice84.wordpress.com/

 Because my focus is the present, and especially what’s to come, I try to refrain from talking much about my past.
 Other than for the sake of demonstrating the progress of my personal development, what I did and who I was seem irrelevant outside my own life.
 But recently I’ve discovered that my story could be useful to others.
 I feel though that it might also alienate readers who disagree with the belief system guiding my path to redemption.
 I just hope those individuals don’t let such disagreement turn them off to the mission statement of theinnervoice84 blog: communities, specifically the formerly and currently incarcerated, working together to solve their problems.
 For better or worse, here’s my testimony.

 I grew up in inner city Milwaukee, the only child of a lower middle class mixed couple (white Mom, black Dad).
 I was a short, shy, pretty boy with white people hair, and more interest in soccer than basketball.
 Not surprisingly, I was an easy target for the jokes and macho contempt of my predominantly black friends and peers.
 I was also a clown, dangerously independent-minded (at group outings, for example, I routinely wandered off to do my own thing), and had a very loving family.
 As a result, the teasing and minor bullying didn’t crush my self-esteem.